Pages from the book, "The Philosophy and Science of Health"--Dr.

 Diabetes is classically diagnosed as a failure of the body to metabolise

 carbohydrates properly.
-Its defining symptom is a high blood-glucose
+Its defining symptom is a high blood-glucose level.

-by the pancreas.
 Type II diabetes results from ineffective insulin.
+In both types, the

-In both types, the blood-glucose level remains elevated.
-Neither insufficient
+blood-glucose level remains elevated.
+Neither insufficient insulin nor

 The ineffective insulin is no different from effective insulin.
-Its
+Its ineffectiveness

-ineffectiveness lies in the failure of the cell population to respond
+lies in the failure of the cell population to respond to it.
+It is not

-to it.
-It is not the result of any biochemical defect in the insulin
+the result of any biochemical defect in the insulin itself.
+Therefore,

-itself.
-Therefore, it is appropriate to note that this is a disease
+it is appropriate to note that this is a disease that affects almost every

-that affects almost every cell in the 70 trillion or so cells of the
+cell in the 70 trillion or so cells of the body.
+All of these cells are

-body.
-All of these cells are dependent upon the food that we eat for
+dependent upon the food that we eat for the raw materials they need for

-the raw materials they need for self repair and maintenance.
+self repair and maintenance.

 The classification of diabetes as a failure to metabolise carbohydrates